Alpha-Drive/alphadrive-docs/docs/getting-started/quick-start.md

     ls
     ```

     You will find a manual_control.py that will allow you to drive the car in simulation and an example_agent.py in the directory that is our attempt at a self driving agent.
-We hope yours will be much better.
+It really just sets up some agents in the world and returns back the data.
+We know your agents will be better.

     You'll notice that there is another file in the directory called alphadrive.yml.
 You can read more about it in the [config](/docs/cli/config) section, but let's take a peak under the hood: